Council Services in response to COVID-19

 Council wants to help our community to stop COVID-19 spreading and save lives.
 Whilst this is a worrying time for all of us, now is the time for our community to come together and support one another during this challenging period.

 Council will continue to operate and provide services to the community within the guidelines announced by the Federal Government.
-The health and safety of our community, staff and volunteers is our main priority and outlined below is an update of Council's current services as at Wednesday 25 March 2020.
+The health and safety of our community, staff and volunteers is our main priority and outlined below is an update of Council's current services.

 Council have also reviewed and changed the methods by which we deliver our services.